 Businesses in Leeds are being supported to go low carbon through a series of workshops to develop and finance new projects and get them 'investor ready'.

-The capacity building workshops will be introduced at a Board Level Briefing on 29 January at Merrion House in Leeds.
-The briefing, which is for decision makers with responsibility for medium sized companies, will explain how low-carbon projects can be profitable and give examples of businesses that have already benefitted.
+The capacity building workshops were introduced at a Board Level Briefing on 29 January at Merrion House in Leeds.
+The briefing, which was for decision makers with responsibility for medium sized companies, explained how low-carbon projects can be profitable and gave examples of businesses that have already benefitted.

 The scheme is the initiative of Leeds Climate Commission, a partnership with members from 25 of the city’s key organisations in the private, public and third sector.
 The Commission provides an independent voice in the city, providing authoritative advice on steps towards a low carbon, climate resilient future.